Group Size: 4 - 16 passengers

 Distance: 550 km (7 hours with border crossing)

-Continuing into the Caprivi you cross back into Botswana and travel by road to your lodge on the edge of the Okavango Delta.
+Traveling through the Chobe National Park you enter Namibia and continue to the Eastern side of the Caprivi.
+You cross into Botswana and travel by road to your lodge on the edge of the Okavango Delta.
 The following day you travel by boat 30 minutes into the delta.
-You do mokoro & boat excursions in the back channels of the Nxamasire area of the delta.
+You will do mokoro & boat excursions in the back channels of the Nxamasire area of the delta.
 Game walks are also done on the smaller islands in the area subject to the water levels of the delta.
 (BD,BLD)

 Located on 15 acres with 300 m of Okavango River frontage, the camp features 12 en suite air-conditioned chalets, a full service bar and restaurant and offers a range of activities to suit the entire family.